-The reputation that Real Estate Agents don't like talking about
+The reputation Real Estate Agents don't like talking about

 What is your impression, experience or opinion about the reputation of real estate agents?
 Do a simple Google search of "reputation of real estate agents" and (after scrolling down past the paid advertising for real estate agents and firms in your area) you get pages of criticisms about how shady real estate agents are and articles on issues with the industry as a whole.
 Why does the public have such a negative impression of real estate agents?

-I just want to make sure home buyers and sellers don't fall victim to one of the less-then stellar agents who earn the industry it's reputation, loose their clients thousands of dollars and only leave them with a horror story about their real estate experience.
+I just want to make sure home buyers and sellers don't fall victim to one of the less-then stellar agents who earn the industry it's reputation, lose their clients thousands of dollars and only leave them with a disappointing experience.

-All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
+All of this is why I started my own real estate brokerage: to help change this reputation by establishing a different culture and model that puts the client's needs first, integrates community involvement and service, and is totally transparent in every facet of how we do business.
 We also pride ourselves on taking good care of the agents at our firm.
-We draw agents to our unconventional firm who also see the flaws in the traditional way real estate is done..
+Agents who join us in our mission to make an impact tend to also be frustrated with the flaws in the traditional way real estate has been done for so long.
 They are on board with our renegade mission of pulling back the curtain and serving our clients in a different and better way.

 the top 4 reasons agents and brokers get a bad rap